Siddharth

 Take a short trip to the Cholamandal Artists’ Village on the outskirts of the city, a hub for contemporary art in India.
 Later, find tranquility at the Theosophical Society Adyar, a sprawling green campus known for its giant, ancient banyan tree.
 Spend a relaxing evening at Elliot’s Beach in Besant Nagar, a cleaner and quieter alternative to Marina Beach, and visit the Karl Schmidt Memorial.
 Conclude your trip with a cup of Chennai’s famous filter coffee before you depart.

-Tips for Visiting Chennai:
+FAQs and Tips for Visiting Chennai

 The best time to visit is from November to February when the climate is cooler and more pleasant.
 The city is known for its hot and humid weather, so pack light cotton clothing.
 Utilize the Chennai Metro or local ride-hailing services for convenient travel.
 When visiting temples, dress modestly and be prepared to remove your footwear.
 Don’t miss the chance to indulge in the local cuisine, from street food delights to elaborate Chettinad meals.